RickyPPatel/Apache_Log_Analyzer/README.md

-# Ricky Patel
-# I will be using this repository to create a Apache log analyzer that will visualize and analyze log information.
+# Apache log analyzer
+A script that will collect, parse, and analyze the data within log files.
-The analyzer will analyze log info like the following:
-111.222.333.123 HOME - [01/Feb/1998:01:08:39 -0800] "GET /bannerad/ad.htm HTTP/1.0" 200 198 "http://www.referrer.com/bannerad/ba_intro.htm" "Mozilla/4.01 (Macintosh; I; PPC)"
+# What I learned
+● How to use Git for version control to track and process improvements.
+● Demonstrated proficiency in data analysis and parsing.